Singulair Side Effects

 Applies to montelukast: oral packet, oral tablet, oral tablet chewable

-Along with its needed effects, montelukast (the active ingredient contained in Singulair) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, montelukast (the active ingredient contained in Singulair) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking montelukast:Less common
+If any of the following side effects occur while taking montelukast, check with your doctor immediately:Less common

 - Abdominal or stomach pain